Is Hemlock or Cedar Better for a Sauna? Key Differences Explained

 Cost and Market Availability

-- Cedar is generally more expensive than hemlock due to its durability and demand.
+- Cedar costs more because it lasts longer and is in high demand: Cedar is generally more expensive than hemlock due to its durability and popularity.

-- Hemlock is more affordable and widely available, making it a budget-friendly alternative.
+- Hemlock is cheaper and easier to find: Hemlock is more affordable and widely available, making it a budget-friendly choice.

 Suitability for Outdoor and Commercial Use